 You’ve unpacked your honeymoon bags, opened all your presents, and had your dress dry-cleaned.
 With the wedding whirlwind calming down, you and your new spouse finally have some space to breathe.

-Now, you can take the next step: These four simple yet critical to-dos will set your twosome up for success and land you #relationshipgoals status.
+Now, you can take the next step: These four simple yet critical to-dos will set your twosome up for success.

 Even if you’re young and healthy, life insurance can protect you from curveballs.
 So after you’ve said, “I do,” make sure you’d each be able to stay afloat should anything happen to the other.